10 CONTENT MARKETING TIPS FOR PARENT-WRITERS

-How do you market your services, your products, or your art in a way that a. doesn’t feel icky, b. helps you build relationships with peers and potential customers, and c. that you actually have time to do?
+How do you market yourself, your products, or your books in ways that: don’t feel 'icky'; help you build relationships with readers and other writers; and that you actually have time to do?

 INTRODUCTION

 Disclaimer: I’m not a marketing expert.
-Instead, I want to share what I’ve learned from the perspective of a busy parent building a creative career.
-Most advice I come across doesn’t seem to take life limitations into account.
+Instead, I want to share what I’ve learned from the perspective of a busy parent building a writing and editing career.
+Most advice I come across doesn’t seem to take life limitations into account!

 I love content marketing.
-I enjoy learning with and teaching others, and personally I would much rather offer valuable information and interaction than Tweet ‘buy my book’ at what would be a handful of followers ten times a day.
+I enjoy learning and teaching others, and personally I would much rather offer valuable information and interaction than post ‘buy my book’ ten times a day at what would quickly become a handful of followers.

-In this post I will discuss considerations, practicalities, and strategies for managing content marketing, especially if you have added complications in your life.
+In this post I discuss considerations, practicalities, and strategies for managing content marketing: especially when you have added complications in your life.

-For (related) practical tips on productivity and time management for creative parents, please see the post below, or sign up for my newsletter to gain access to my free Productivity for Parents guide:
+For (related) practical tips on productivity and time management for parent-writers, please sign up for my newsletter to gain access to my free Productivity for Parents guide:

 TIP 1: HOW MUCH TIME DO YOU ACTUALLY HAVE?